sithu/http-hystrix/README.md

-# Hystrix HTTP Client
+# HTTP for Humans

-HystrixCommand extension to support JSON Http Client.
+HC is designed to be simplest Http client for Java.
+By default, the calls are protected by [Hystrix](https://github.com/Netflix/Hystrix/wiki) circuit breakers.

 ### Test Drive